 Magnetic resonance imaging uses strong magnetic fields and radiofrequency pulses to generate detailed cross-sectional images of soft tissue, bone marrow, cartilage, and fluid.
 For foot and ankle conditions, MRI excels at evaluating the full extent of tendon tears and degeneration, bone marrow edema and stress fractures invisible on X-ray, cartilage defects on joint surfaces (osteochondral lesions), ligament integrity including the lateral ankle complex and spring ligament, plantar fascia pathology including partial tears, nerve abnormalities including Morton neuroma, and avascular necrosis of the talus or other bones.

 MRI provides excellent contrast resolution between different tissue types and captures the entire anatomical region in a single study.
 Images can be reviewed in any plane.
-It is the preferred modality when a comprehensive soft tissue assessment is needed or when subtle bone changes such as marrow edema are clinically important.
+It is the preferred modality when a thorough soft tissue assessment is needed or when subtle bone changes such as marrow edema are clinically important.

 Limitations of MRI